nikolaussucher/biology-text/docs/cell_cycle 5.md

 Because cytokinesis usually occurs in conjunction with mitosis, "mitosis" is often used interchangeably with "M phase".
 However, there are many cells where mitosis and cytokinesis occur separately, forming single cells with multiple nuclei in a process called endoreplication.
 This occurs most notably among the fungi and slime molds, but is found in various groups.
 Even in animals, cytokinesis and mitosis may occur independently, for instance during certain stages of fruit fly embryonic development.
 Errors in mitosis can result in cell death through apoptosis or cause mutations that may lead to cancer.

-## Regulation of eukaryotic cell cycle
+## Regulation of The Eukaryotic Cell Cycle

 Levels of the three major cyclin types oscillate during the cell cycle (top), providing the basis for oscillations in the cyclin–Cdk complexes that drive cell-cycle events (bottom).
 In general, Cdk levels are constant and in large excess over cyclin levels; thus, cyclin–Cdk complexes form in parallel with cyclin levels.
 The enzymatic activities of cyclin–Cdk complexes also tend to rise and fall in parallel with cyclin levels, although in some cases Cdk inhibitor proteins or phosphorylation introduce a delay between the formation and activation of cyclin–Cdk complexes.
 Formation of active G1/S–Cdk complexes commits the cell to a new division cycle at the Start checkpoint in late G1.
 G1/S–Cdks then activate the S–Cdk complexes that initiate DNA replication at the beginning of S phase.
 M–Cdk activation occurs after the completion of S phase, resulting in progression through the G2/M checkpoint and assembly of the mitotic spindle.
 APC activation then triggers sister-chromatid separation at the metaphase-to-anaphase transition.
 APC activity also causes the destruction of S and M cyclins and thus the inactivation of Cdks, which promotes the completion of mitosis and cytokinesis.
 APC activity is maintained in G1 until G1/S–Cdk activity rises again and commits the cell to the next cycle.
 This scheme serves only as a general guide and does not apply to all cell types.
 Regulation of the cell cycle involves processes crucial to the survival of a cell, including the detection and repair of genetic damage as well as the prevention of uncontrolled cell division.
 The molecular events that control the cell cycle are ordered and directional; that is, each process occurs in a sequential fashion and it is impossible to "reverse" the cycle.